opendocsg/slw-judgments-backfill/2014_SGCA_35/report.md

  courts of a wide-ranging discretion to re-write the parties’ bargain in the name of “fairness and reasonableness”.

 39     In the circumstances (and in order to ensure that the doctrine of frustration operates only in truly exceptional situations), the courts have been careful to apply the doctrine strictly.
-So, for example, a mere increase in cost _per se_ will not result in a frustrating event, although it might if that increase is astronomical (see, for example, the decision of this court in _Holcim (Singapore) Pte Ltd v Precise Development Pte Ltd and another application_ [2011] 2 SLR 106 at [53]).
+So, for example, a mere increase in cost _per se_ will not result in a frustrating event, although it might if that increase is astronomical (see, for example, the decision of this court in _Holcim (Singapore) Pte Ltd v Precise Development Pte Ltd and another application_ <span class="citation">[2011] 2 SLR 106</span> at [53]).

 40     This leads to another closely related point: given the fact that the doctrine of frustration is an _exception_ and must be strictly applied, the _precise facts_ become of the first importance.
 Indeed, even on a more general level, the precise facts are always important – if nothing else, because the general rules and principles of law are never applied in the abstract.
 They are only relevant and practical in so far as they are _applied_ to the relevant _facts_ of the case at hand.